drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 - Arias can get more height from jumping while slashing his sword
 - There are multiple connections between Mechanism and Hall of the Phantoms
 - If you have Blood Chalice you can damage boost through some obstacles
-- If you have Icarus Emblem you can clear some gaps you otherwise couldn't
+- If you have Icarus Emblem or Talaria Boots you can clear some gaps you otherwise couldn't
 - Kyuli's beam attack and Bram's whiplash upgrade can activate Algus's orb switches
-- Banish Spell makes Algus's attacks larger
+- Banish Spell makes Algus's attacks larger, allowing you to hit otherwise inaccessible orbs
 - Zeek can get blocks stuck in walls, providing extra height
 - Athena's Bell is logically required to fight the final boss
 - Until a dedicated tracker exists I suggest using the [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/releases/tag/Tracker_v0.1.4) to keep track of what checks you have available ([Setup guide](https://github.com/FarisTheAncient/Archipelago/blob/tracker/worlds/tracker/docs/setup.md))